0glabs/0g-serving-user-broker/README.md

  * returned content by checking the provider service's response and corresponding signature associated
  * with the chat ID.
  *
- * @param providerAddress - The address of the provider.
+ * @param {string} providerAddress - The address of the provider.
- * @param serviceName - The name of the service.
+ * @param {string} serviceName - The name of the service.
- * @param content - The main content returned by the service.
+ * @param {string} content - The main content returned by the service.
 For example, in the case of a chatbot service,
  * it would be the response text.
- * @param chatID - Only for verifiable services.
+ * @param {string} chatID - Only for verifiable services.
 You can provide the chat ID obtained from the response to
  * automatically download the response signature.
 The function will verify the reliability of the response
  * using the service's signing address.
  *